 The three most popular types of homes are site-built, modular, and manufactured.

-Each home has their own pros and cons.
-For example, site-built homes have unlimited design options but long construction time.
+Each home has its own pros and cons.
+For example, site-built homes have unlimited design options but a long construction times.
 Manufactured homes have a much faster construction time, practically unlimited design and decor options, and a lower price per square foot.